Morwell

 Morwell is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Morwell's dwelling structure, as per the latest Census, consisted of 86.0% houses and 14.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Vic.'s 88.1% houses and 11.9% other dwellings.
-Home ownership in Morwell stood at 38.7%, with mortgaged dwellings at 26.2% and rented ones at 35.0%.
-The median monthly mortgage repayment was $953, below Non-Metro Vic.'s average of $1,213, and the median weekly rent figure was $215, compared to Non-Metro Vic.'s $237.
-Nationally, Morwell's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Morwell's dwelling structure, as per the latest Census, consisted of 86.0% houses and 14.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Vic.'s dwelling structure was 88.1% houses and 11.9% other dwellings.
+Home ownership in Morwell was at 38.7%, with the rest either mortgaged (26.2%) or rented (35.0%).
+The median monthly mortgage repayment in Morwell was $953, below Non-Metro Vic.'s average of $1,213.
+The median weekly rent figure for Morwell was $215, compared to Non-Metro Vic.'s $237.
+Nationally, Morwell's median monthly mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing